smwebste/NLP-Final-Presentation/README.md

 * CUDA 11.3
 * Anacond3 Prompt
 * Python 3.9 and up.
-## Installing Dependencies by Creating a new Environment in Anaconda3 Prompt:
+## Installing Dependencies by Creating a New Environment in Anaconda3 Prompt:
 ```
 cd */NLP-Final-Presentation/Modified_MaKE_EMNLP2021 (or wherever you stored the repository)
 conda env create -f environment.yml